RegenKordel/LYNX-TypedLinkDetection/README.md

 ### pics
 Contains the figures contained in the packages and further figures that were not included in the paper.

+## REJ Additions:
+- files marked with REJ
+- you have to adapt prepare data for the individual test cases (filter out Relates, map to link vs non-link, see linktypes.py)

 ### Jupyter Notebooks

 #### BERT_results_correlations